civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_navigationMenu.md

 ## Summary

-This hook is called after the menus are rebuild.
+This hook is called after the menus are rebuilt.

+## Notes

 You can use this hook to add new menu, add children to new menu and get the list of menu items for any parent.

 ## Definition